French Open Betting Guide: Odds And How To Wager On The 2024 Tennis Tournament

-The 2022 French Open tennis tournament, the second tennis major of the year, is underway.
+The 2024 French Open tennis tournament, the second tennis major of the year, will take place this year from Monday, May 20 - Sunday, June 9.
 The French Open is the only major that is played on clay courts.
 On this page, we will highlight the ways to bet on the French Open and provide analysis on doing so.

 French Open Odds